 Trish O'Leary Treat, ILR historian

-The Institute for Learning in Retirement Inc. at Albertus Magnus College in New Haven, CT (ILR) is a non-profit, community-based group of retired and semi-retired people who share a love of learning.
+The Institute for Learning in Retirement of Greater New Haven, Inc. (ILR) is a non-profit, community-based group of retired and semi-retired people who share a love of learning.